dieple/puppet-module-generator/test-kitchen-README.md

 ## Testing

+Test kitchen works in two steps: first you need to _converge_ (it will boot the machine and provision it with the provisioner of choice), second you need to _verify_ (apply the test suit).
+You will usually converge when you change the puppet and verify after every converge _or_ when adding new tests.
+No need to converge if you only add tests.

+    "The concept behind Test Kitchen is that it allows you to provision (convergence testing) an environment on a given platform (or platforms) and then execute a suite of tests to verify the environment has been set up as expected.
+But, as with software, you need to write effective tests – not just the assert(true) tests I see all too often." - https://goo.gl/9yovGL

 This framework use test kitchen.
 All you have to run here for this project is

-    kitchen command_1  # command says hello world
+    kitchen command_1
     ..
-    kitchen command_x #command says changeme
+    kitchen command_x

-if you want to know more about test kitchen then visit https://goo.gl/TeGCEZ
+If you want to know more about test kitchen then visit https://goo.gl/TeGCEZ

 ### Override the tests